 The cost of winning new customers, whether through commissions to Price Comparison Websites or introductory discounts, is a perennial concern of personal lines insurance providers.

-Our latest Viewsbank poll suggests that home and car insurance brands would do well to look closer to home and consider directing more of their efforts into cross-selling opportunities, where we have identified untapped customer interest.
+Our latest Viewsbank consumer insight poll suggests that home and car insurance brands would do well to look closer to home and consider directing more of their efforts into cross-selling opportunities, where we have identified untapped customer interest.

 Only 24% of consumers currently buy both home and motor insurance from the same provider.